tgoldma/-Heroes-Of-Pymoli-Data-Analysis/README.md

 In this project I been assigned the task of analyzing the data for a most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, the company asked me to generate a report that breaks down the game's purchasing data into meaningful insights.

 My final report includes each of the following: